 When a judge grants a motion to suppress and throws out the evidence, the prosecution’s case may be severely weakened.
 The prosecutor may even choose to dismiss the case if they no longer have sufficient evidence to prove guilt beyond a reasonable doubt.6

-Yes.
-The police are supposed to present the search warrant to the person whose property is being searched.
-However, the police do not need to wait until the person reads it before beginning to search.7
+Nevada police are supposed to present the search warrant to you if your property is being searched.
+However, the police do not need to wait until you read it before beginning to search.7

 Type of Warrant | Purpose | Issued By | Based On |